Newly leaked letter details allegations that Southern Baptist leaders mishandled sex abuse claims

 On his last day as a Southern Baptist professional, Moore, who has served as one of the highest-profile leaders in the convention, decided to reveal specific names of key individual leaders involved in intimidation tactics.

-Moore took direct aim at several members of the SBC’s Executive Committee, the group based in Nashville that runs the business of the convention and handles its finances.
+Moore’s letter took direct aim at several members of the SBC’s Executive Committee, the group based in Nashville that runs the business of the convention and handles its finances.
 He described the “spiritual and psychological abuse of sexual abuse survivors by the Executive Committee itself,” as well as “a pattern of attempted intimidation of those who speak on such matters.”

 Moore and Greear did not respond to requests for comment on the letter.

-Note: This story has been updated to include a reaction from Paula White.